gorakh7/shigo_python/README.md

-# shigo_python
-# What is Python
+# What is Python:=
  python is a high-leve interpreted intractive and object-oriented sepripting language